zerog2k/stc_diyclock/README.md

 ## TODOs
 **note this is currently work-in-progress, unfinished state**

-* ui: basic display state machine skeleton in place
+* ui: basic display state machine in place.
+More to come.
-* working on time setting routines.
+* very basic time setting functionality working.
+More to come.
 * temperature display and adjustment. needs raw to temp conversion.
 * date display/set.
 * alarm/chime.
 Later.